KaluOkorie/OnlineShoppingDB/README.md

 The schema is intuitive and scalable, clearly defining how customers, orders, and products interrelate.
 This logical structure is the backbone for all complex reporting.

 ![OnlineShoppingDB ERD](https://raw.githubusercontent.com/KaluOkorie/OnlineShoppingDB/main/ERD%20Diagram%20for%20OnlineShoppingDB.png)
-*<!-- Remember to upload and link your ERD for this project too! -->*

 ### Normalization
 The database adheres to **Third Normal Form (3NF)**, ensuring data is stored without unnecessary duplication.
 This makes the database efficient, consistent, and easier to maintain.